fleetdm/fleet/handbook/engineering/tuf.md

 1. Follow the guide to create a [bootable Ubuntu USB drive](https://ubuntu.com/tutorials/create-a-usb-stick-on-ubuntu#1-overview) running the latest LTS version of Ubuntu Desktop.

-2. Download the latest version of the `fleetctl` for Linux from the the [Fleet releases GitHub page](https://github.com/fleetdm/fleet/releases).
+2. Download the latest version of the `fleetctl` for Linux from the [Fleet releases GitHub page](https://github.com/fleetdm/fleet/releases).

 3. Download the `tuf` CLI from [go-tuf's v0.5.2 GitHub releases page](https://github.com/theupdateframework/go-tuf/releases/tag/v0.5.2).
 It's important to use the same version of `go-tuf` that is used by `fleetctl`.